USRSE/usrse.github.io/pages/community/dei-mission-statement.md

 national origin, and ethnicity.

 The US-RSE Association will:
-- Continually educate ourself through research on best practices focused on diversity, equality, and inclusion
+- Continually educate ourselves through research on best practices focused on diversity, equality, and inclusion
 - Embrace the culture and diversity of all our members
 - Welcome and respect the ways of thinking and learning from people of all